cksystemsteaching/selfie/README.md

 // ----------------------------------------------------------------
 ```

+...

 `jalr rd,imm(rs1)`: `tmp = ((rs1 + imm) / 2) * 2; rd = pc + 4; pc = tmp` with `-2^11 <= imm < 2^11`

+What if `rd == rs1`?

 I Format encoding.

+TODO: Let us reflect on the advantage and disadvantage of pc-relative addressing.
+Strictly speaking, all RISC-U instructions except `jalr` use pc-relative addressing, including the instructions that are not control-flow instructions...

 [//]: # (TODO: addition and subtraction necessary for control flow, program counter)